M1XZG/towerunite-images/README.md

 - Place your images in the `media/` folder (committed to the repo) to serve them via GitHub Pages.
 - The viewer only serves local media files.
 Use relative paths like `?src=media/your-image.jpg`.
 - Supported image types: png, jpg, jpeg, gif, webp, avif, bmp.
-- The page will automatically list and thumbnail everything in `media/` using the GitHub contents API.
+- The page automatically lists and thumbnails everything in `media/` via the GitHub contents API.
 Click a thumbnail to view.

 > Note: External URLs are intentionally disallowed; keep assets in `media/`.

+## Rebranding for your game or group
+- Update the page title, meta description, and header blurb in `index.html` to match your community or server.
+- Add your own images or logos to `media/` and reference them with `?src=media/your-logo.png`.
+- If you fork this repo, adjust the `owner`, `repo`, and `branch` constants in `script.js` so the gallery pulls from your project instead of `M1XZG/shared-game-images`.

 ## GitHub Pages Deployment
 You can deploy from the `main` branch root or `/docs`.
 This repo is ready to serve from root.